Alexander1752/cloud_courses/website/docs/common/kafka/_python.md

 <details>
 <summary><b>Read me after</b></summary>
 Each consumer will get all the events.
 Sometimes this is what we want, but sometimes this behaviour can lead to duplicating the actions.

-An example is the online shop that send events each time an user purchases anything.
+An example is the online shop that send events each time an user purchases something.
 One email service would want to subscribe to these events to send details to customers.
-Another service, that generates invoices for businesses, would be a consumer.
+Another service, that generates invoices for businesses, would also be a consumer.
 Both require the same events, not just a subset of them.

 What about a high traffic day that require two invoice services to generate the documentation in time?
 It would be a disaster to generate and send two invoices for one purchase, right?
 </details>